HbbTV-Association/ReferenceApplication/README.md

  - See [tests] report

 ## PC Usage
-- MSE-EME version should work with any modern browser (staging or testing instance works best since production at some parts still has http links)
+- MSE-EME version should work with any modern browser
 - HbbTV Emulators are available for Firefox & Chrome (FireHbb, HybridTVViewer, RedOrbit)
 - Arrow keys work with cursor keys
 - Color keys are mapped to R, G, B, Y
 - Back key is mapped to backspace
+- For Playready DRM usage check also ticket https://github.com/HbbTV-Association/ReferenceApplication/issues/38 for up-to-date information

 ### Versions